nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

    * Else the `Session` object with the specified session unique identifier is returned.
 6. The detail of how a session is updated in the reference diagram below.
 ![Reference Frame Update Session Screenshot](https://raw.githubusercontent.com/AY2122s2-cs2113t-t10-1/tp/master/docs/images/developerguide/RefUpdateSession.png)
-7. `SessionEditCommand#run` would check if there is an update for a new list of persons, new session or new session date.
+7. `SessionEditCommand#run` will check if there is an update for a new list of persons, new session or new session date.
    * If there is an update on the list of persons.
 It would first check if the newly provided list of persons contains duplicated names.
      * If duplicated names are detected, an error message would be printed and control is returned to `SplitLah`.
      * Else, it would call `PersonList#isSuperSet` to check if the newly supplied list of persons contain all existing persons in the session.